 -

-Lost Mary MT15000 Turbo: smaller footprint, two modes, discreet screen for battery/e-liquid monitoring
+Lost Mary MT15000 Turbo: smaller body, two modes, and a discreet battery/e-liquid display

 -